 He is a coauthor with Thomas Piemme, Reginald Carter and Ruth Ballweg of “The Physician Assistant: An Illustrated History,” (2013) supported by the grants from the Josiah Macy Jr. Foundation and the Robert Wood Johnson Foundation.
 In 2015, Dr. Sadler authored two articles for the Japan Surgical Society Journal; click on the titles “Physician Assistant Training in the United States – with a Surgical Emphasis” and “Physician Assistants in the United States – Lessons Learned” to view those articles.
 In June 2015, Dr. Sadler spoke at the white coat ceremony to the inaugural class of students at the MGH Institute of Health Professions/Brigham and Women’s Hospital PA program.
 Read more about his keynote address here.
 He and his brother, Blair, recently wrote an opinion piece for The BMJ entitled: Will an Opt-Out Organ Transplant Law Save Lives?

 Acknowledgments: This Biographical Sketch was prepared by Reginald Carter, PhD, PA and edited by Dr. Alfred Sadler.
 The black & white portrait was donated by Dr. Sadler to the Society for the Preservation of Physician Assistant History.
-The more recent photograph was obtained from Salinas Valley Prime Care Medical Group, Salinas, CA.
+The photo in the banner was taken by Ms. Lori Konopka-Sauer and donated to the PA History Society.